The $K$-Theory of the Sphere with the Antipodal Involution: Introduction

-We are not aware of any other study of the real $C \sp *$-algebras $\fS^d$ and their $K$-theory, or of $KR(S^d, \fa)$ for $n \geq 2$.
-In this article, we will compute the real $K$-theory of $\fS^d$ for all $d$ (in fact, we will compute the united $K$-theory, which includes the real, complex, and self-conjugate $K$-theory).
-We find that the critical non-trivial class generating the global part of $K$-theory (the part not associated with constant functions) lies in $\widetilde{KO}_{d+2}(\fS^d)$.
-We note that since the involution $\fa$ has no fixed points on the sphere, we cannot carry out the earlier analysis for $\tau^{a,b}$ when $a \neq 0$.
-However, it turns out that the same formula (\ref{KOformula}) still holds for $\fa = \tau^{a,d+1}$ where $a = 0$ as long as $d \geq 2$.
-This is Theorem~\ref{fS^d}.
+We are not aware of any other study of the real $C \sp *$-algebras $\fS^d$ and their $K$-theory $KO_*(\fS^d)$, nor of $KR^*(S^d, \fa)$ for $d \geq 2$.
+In this article we will present the calculation of the real $K$-theory of $\fS^d$ for all $d$ (in fact, we will compute the united $K$-theory, which includes the real, complex, and self-conjugate $K$-theory).

+Beyond the calculation of the abstract algebraic structure of $KO_*(\fS^d)$, we will identify specific unitary classes representing the non-trivial $K$-theory elements for all $i$ in the low-dimensional cases (for $d \leq 4$); and following that we will describe a recipe to produce unitary elements which represent the key generator classes of $KO_{d+2}(\fS^d)$ in any dimension $d \geq 3$.
+To explain what we mean by these ``unitary generators", recall that for a real unital $C \sp *$-algebra $A$, the group $KO_0(A)$ is generated by projection classes $[p]$ where $p \in M_n(A)$.
+By considering $u = 2p-1$ we can instead formulate $KO_0(A)$ in terms of homotopy classes of self-conjugate unitaries $[u]$ where $u \in M_n(A)$.
+The group $KO_1(A)$ is represented by homotopy classes of (not necessarily self-conjugate) unitaries $[u]$ where $u \in M_n(A)$ (these statements hold in the real case exactly the same as in the complex case -- see \cite{rordambookblue}).
+Thus elements of $KO_0(A)$ and $KO_1(A)$ can both be represented using equivalence classes of unitaries in matrix algebras over $A$.